CRH380B-6216L/ur5_webgui/final report.md

 turtlesim has a 500 by 500 background color-changeable field and a turtle inside.
 The turtle has X, Y, Theta properties for its position in the field, and when it moves, it leaves its trace in the field.
 The brush width and color can also be changed.
 To move the turtle, linear and angular velocity values are to be sent for the movement of turtle, which will drive turtle to move for 1 second.

-Vue.js is used in this GUI.
-The GUI contains data of ROS (including its topics, services and parameters), input variables (connect address, linear and angular velocity, background color, pen color, width and switch), connection state and moving state.
-It also contains methods of establishing connection, initialize ROS components, move and stop, get and set background color, and changing of pen properties.

-When the page loads, it will try to connect automatically to its default address ws://localhost:9090/.
-If connection fails, a instruction page will show.
-Then users should connect to ROS with turtlesim manually.
-The main page will show when the GUI is connected to ROS.

-The main page contains a display showing the turtlesim status in real-time and some inputs for sending command to turtlesim to move or change its pen color and background color.
-The real-time display is built in such structure:
-- div#canvas
- - canvas#drawing
- - div#turtle
-  - img#turtleImage
+This prototype reproduces the field and the turtle in it, which is built in such structure:

+- `div#canvas`: main field with background color set by turtlesim
+  - `canvas#drawing`: records pen track of turtle
+  - `div#turtle`: sets the position and rotation, contains the image of turtle
+    - `img#turtleImage`: the turtle that can be seen in the webpage

-The div#canvas is the main display and its background color is set by turtlesim.
-There are two elements inside: canvas#drawing records pen track and div#turtle indicates the position of turtle. img#turtleImage inside div#turtle show the graphics of turtle and angle of rotation.
-By subscribing turtle1/pose topic the display refreshes to show the state of turtlesim in real-time.
+By subscribing `turtle1/pose` topic the display refreshes to show the state of turtlesim in real-time.

-The control part contains some inputs and buttons.
-Clicking on the buttons will publish a topic, execute a service or set a parameter.
-For turtle1/cmd_vel topic which control moving of turtle, the movement only lasts for 1 sec, however,  after the topic published.
-“Go along” button allows turtle move constantly by publishing the same topic per every second, and it stops by hitting “Stop” button which shows only when the turtle is moving.

-To let the web-based GUI communicate with ROS, an JavaScript library called roslibjs is introduced.
-Developed by RobotWebTools, roslibjs uses WebSockets to connect with rosbridge and provides publishing, subscribing, service calls, actionlib, TF, URDF parsing, and other essential ROS functionality.
-Functionalities of connection, publishing, subscribing, service calls and parameter updating are used in this GUI prototype.
+The control panel provides the functionalities of moving 1 step, moving constantly and stop, changing pen color including turning pen on or off and change background color.

+roslibjs is introduced to let the prototype communicate with ROS.
+It is used to connect the prototype to ROS, subscribe the topics of turtle’s position, pen color and background color, publish the topic of move, call the service of ***.
+The prototype also uses setInterval() to achieve letting the turtle move constantly by publishing the same topic per every second and stops it by using clearInterval() when user clicks “Stop” button.

+This prototype was done in the first month of the project period.
+By working on it, we had a general understanding of ROS and how to use roslibjs to communicate between ROS and the browser.

 ### Prototype 1: URDF Online Viewer
 This prototype is an application of usage of ros3djs.
 It presents the status of connected robot by showing its 3D-model in real-time in the browser.